Ukaypromise/devise-jwt-template/README.md

 This is a bit frustrating, as in API only mode we’re not going to be using session cookies.
 This is an unfixed bug in Devise with Rails 7 at the moment.
 There’s an issue on the Devise-JWT repo that discusses this problem including a few fixes.
 My pick was to go with a fix that is focused on giving devise a fake rack session hash that has enabled? set to false to avoid the error that it would otherwise raise.

-There are two solutions to fix this.
+There are three solutions to fix this.
 First is adding the below lines of code to your devise.rb in your initializers file
 ```rb
   config.warden do |manager|